 CINNAMON SUGAR:

-- 1 cup (200 g) granulated sugar
+- 1 cup (200g) granulated sugar

-- 1 tbsp ground cinnamon
+- 1 tablespoon ground cinnamon

 Instructions

-- Boil apple cider over medium-high heat until reduced to â…“ cup, which will take about 30 minutes.
-Add apple butter, buttermilk, and vanilla and whisk to combine.
+- In a small saucepan, boil apple cider over medium-high heat until reduced to ½ cup, which will take about 30 minutes.
+Allow to cool completely and then whisk together with apple butter, buttermilk, and vanilla.
 Set aside.

-- In a medium bowl, whisk together all dry ingredients (flour, baking powder, baking soda, salt, cinnamon, nutmeg, and allspice.
+- In a medium bowl, whisk together all dry ingredients (flour, baking powder, baking soda, salt, cinnamon, nutmeg, and allspice).
 Set aside.

 Notes